wulechuan/javascript-wulechuan-gulp-3-common-pipeline-presets/ReadMe.md

     all files that might affect
 	the final output of the pipeline,
 	so that we might utilizing some
-	file watching machanism to watch
+	file watching mechanism to watch
 	all these files, and automatically
 	re-run the pipeline whenever
 	a change happens.